 How Does Weather Affect Helicopter Flight Safety?

 Freezing conditions can be extremely dangerous for helicopter flights, especially if humidity is high.
-Ice can form on the inside and outside of aircraft, changing the way that the equipment functions and potentially creating control problems.
-Humid air is also less dense, which can decrease aircraft performance.
+Ice can form on the inside and outside of the aircraft, changing the way that the equipment functions and potentially creating control problems.
+Additionally, flying through clouds is usually impossible in freezing conditions.

 Antifreeze solutions may be helpful if it’s necessary to fly in freezing conditions.
 Salt shouldn’t be used on landing bases, as it can be sucked into the engine and cause damage.

 How to Deal With Adverse Conditions

 While research and preparation are important for flight safety, adverse conditions can sometimes develop unexpectedly.
 Training is vital to teach helicopter pilots how to adjust while flying in abrupt adverse conditions.
 Reviewing the FAA handbookand learning maneuvers to help in dangerous situations is also advisable.

 Always Fly With Insurance